Equipment / Tractor parts

 Common mistakes or confusion

-• Not checking for a gap between the trailer apron and fifth wheel.
+• Not checking for a gap between the trailer apron and the fifth wheel plate — a visible gap from the side indicates the kingpin did not fully engage and the connection is not secure.

 Related terms